The Wisdom Daily is looking for your wisdom. If you are a writer who has found a special wisdom to share with the world, we’d love to hear from you.

-How To Submit: Email us with a short pitch that covers your idea, as well as some background about you and your experience.
+How To Submit: Please fill out this Google Form, with a short pitch that covers your idea, as well as some background about you and your experience.
 We will get back to you within a week.

 1. Historic Profiles: As you will see with all the categories, our goal is to find the wisdom in the world from unlikely and exciting places.
 A prime example of that is figures in history who have lived out a life of intense wisdom.
 This doesn’t have to mean that they have to be people we necessarily associate with the world “wise” but more like people that we personally consider wise.
 The goal with these profiles will be to both tell the story of these people while also sharing the wisdom we believe they have to share.

 2. Interviews With Wise People Of Today: This is similar to the first category, but in this case you’d actually be interviewing someone and using the information they share with you to profile them and their wisdom.
 Again, the goal here is not to necessarily go for the “typical” expected sources of wisdom, but to discover unique sources that others may not think of.

 3. Visual Wisdom: The power of the visual experience online can’t be underestimated, and in that regard, a well-done post that revolves around sharing the wisdom from photography or art can be incredibly powerful.
 The goal here is to either profile an artist who is sharing some profound wisdom or use art/photography as a launchpad to wisdom.
 This may be a bit hard to understand so see the examples below to get a better understanding.